-The City of Denton does not have mold testing capabilities.
-If a complaint is received for mold, the substance must be visible and present during the Officer's inspection.
-The officer will take photos and proceed with Rental Inspection process to notify the owner/manager.
+The City of Denton does not provide mold testing and encourages tenants to obtain mold testing services with a state licensed vendor and speak to an attorney for assistance if warranted.
 Most molds can be eliminated by cleaning the area with a bleach/water mixture and then painted with a stain blocking paint.

 Heating & Air Conditioning

 Every dwelling unit and guest room shall be provided with heating facilities capable of maintaining a room temperature of 68 degrees Fahrenheit at a point 3 feet above the floor and 3 feet from the walls in all habitable rooms.
 If a complaint is about air conditioning, the interior must be able to maintain a maximum inside temperature that is 20 degrees lower than the outside temperature or 81 degrees Fahrenheit, whichever is warmer in each room intended for human occupancy from May 1 through October 1.

 A test is conducted on the temperature of the water coming out of the faucet at every sink, lavatory, bathtub and shower.
 The temperature at all facilities must be a minimum of 110 degrees Fahrenheit.

 Upon inspection and determination of a sanitary sewer blockage, the owner/manager is notified immediately and given 24 hours to make the necessary repairs.

 Rodent / Insect Infestation

 Some sign of infestation must be observed (rodent droppings or insects) during the inspection.
 Upon inspection and determination of the owner/manager is notified of the violation(s) observed and granted a reasonable amount of time to provide extermination services.
 Owner/manager will provided copies of service records or invoices from the pest control provider.
 Bed bug complaints are referred to the Health Inspectors of the Building Inspections Division.